Tetr4/MiniJava/docs/ErrorChecking.md

 }
 ```

 This is done by adding a `collectErrors()` method to every AST node, which recursively calls `collectErrors()` for its children.
-In this method an AST node checks for errors in its children and if there are any adds a new error, for example:
+The method gets overwritten by the different nodes, which have an error condition to check for.
+If they detect an error condition, they add a detailed error message to the collection including line and position of the error in the source file.
+There are all kind of error checks like:

-+ The type of the condition in an `If` is not a `TBool`.
++ The type of the condition of an `If` is not a `TBool`.
 + The `TypedVar` belonging to an `IdentUse` can not be found.
 + Usage if `This` in MainClass.
 + There is a cycle on the superclass chain of a `ClassDecl`.